alexreyes/Celo-Crowdfunding-Tutorial/README.md

   mapping (address => uint) public contributions;
 }
 ```
-**Note**: Since these variables are all ``public``, they can be accessed by any Solidity contract or dApp.

-After initializing the variables, we create a  ``state`` variable to start at the fundraising state when the Project is initialized.
+After initializing the variables, we create a  ``state`` variable to start at the fundraising state when the `Project` contract is initialized.
 Next we create a [mapping](https://docs.soliditylang.org/en/v0.4.21/types.html#mappings) from user addresses to to the amount they donate as a ``uint`` to keep track of the contributions made to the ``Project`` .
 A mapping is like a hash table or a dictionary for Solidity.

-Now, we'll add add some [events](https://docs.soliditylang.org/en/v0.5.3/contracts.html#events) and a modifier after the mapping:
+Now, we'll add add some [events](https://docs.soliditylang.org/en/v0.5.3/contracts.html#events) and a `modifier` after the `mapping`:
 ```
   // Event when funding is received event ReceivedFunding(address contributor, uint amount, uint currentTotal);